Home About Words Archive Photography Links Surf and Weather

 I’m taking the ‘scared straight’ approach to their exposure to the world of law.
 Just say no, kiddies.

 Chuck posted this on Thursday, January 21, 2010 at 8:36 am.
-No comments yet.
-Be the first.
+Comments Off on Legal Education

 The Path To Recovery?